Filing for Unemployment is As Easy As 1... 2… 3…

 - The maximum length of benefits is typically 26 weeks, but the federal CARES Act has added 13 weeks, for a total of 39 weeks.

 Eligibility should be determined within 21 business days of filing if there are no issues with your claim.
+Click here for the top 8 reasons people wait for their claim.

 If there are issues on your claim, a DWD Claims Investigator will review those and contact you or your employer if additional information is needed.
 This could take longer than 21 days.